Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 ### 3.1 Height Z-score Module

-Height Z-score is also called Height-by-Age Z-Score / Z-Score / height SDS, it is the number of standard deviations of the actual height of a child from the median height of the children of his/her age as determined from the standard sample.
+Height Z-score is also called Height-by-Age Z-Score / Z-Score / height SDS, it is the number of standard deviations of the actual height of a child from the median height of the population of the same age and gender.

 ![Height Z Score]({{site.baseurl}}/assets/medopad/height z score.jpg){:class="img-responsive"}